-- I. Compensation shall be paid as soon as possible and, at the latest, within one year from the day following the date of the enquiry. - 2.
-The Postal Administration of the country of origin is authorized to settle with the sender on behalf of the other Administration if the latter, after being duly informed of the application, has let nine months pass without giving a decision in the matter. - 3.
-The Administration of the country of origin may, exceptionally, postpone the settlement of compensation beyond the period of one year when a decision has not been reached upon the question whether the loss, abstraction or damage is due to a cause beyond control.
+- 1. Compensation shall be paid as soon as possible and, at the latest, within one year from the day following the date of the application. - 2.
+The Postal Administration of the country of origin is authorised to settle with the sender on behalf of the other Administration if the latter, after being duly informed of the application, has let nine months pass without giving a decision in the matter. - 3.
+The Administration of the country of origin may, exceptionally, postpone the settlement of compensation beyond the period of one year when the question of responsibility cannot be settled owing to circumstances over which the Administrations concerned have no control.